Chart Color Schemes

 Safety Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Safety Bay's dwelling structures, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 90.5% houses and 9.6% other dwellings.
-Home ownership in Safety Bay was at 41.7%, with mortgaged dwellings at 38.2% and rented ones at 20.1%.
-The median monthly mortgage repayment in the area was $1,679, lower than Perth metro's average of $1,733.
-The median weekly rent figure in Safety Bay was recorded at $310, compared to Perth metro's $330.
+In Safety Bay, as per the latest Census, 93.7% of dwellings were houses, with the remaining 6.3% consisting of semi-detached homes, apartments, and other types.
+This compares to Perth metro's 90.5% houses and 9.6% other dwellings.
+Home ownership in Safety Bay stood at 41.7%, with mortgaged properties making up 38.2% and rented dwellings accounting for 20.1%.
+The median monthly mortgage repayment was $1,679, lower than Perth metro's average of $1,733.
+Median weekly rent in Safety Bay was recorded at $310, compared to Perth metro's $330.
 Nationally, Safety Bay's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing